bakaphp/support/README.md

 # Baka Support

-A curated collection of useful PHP snippets
+A curated collection of useful PHP snippets.

 ## Requirements